-The Social Security Administration (SSA) awarded disability benefits to nearly 235,000 people for neurocognitive disorders like Parkinson’s in 2021.
-If your Parkinson’s disease makes it impossible for you to work, you may also qualify for monthly disability benefits and healthcare through the SSA.
+If your Parkinson’s disease makes it impossible for you to work, you may also qualify for monthly disability benefits and free or low-cost healthcare through the SSA.
+According to the latest report, the Social Security Administration (SSA) awarded disability benefits to 152,076 people for neurocognitive disorders like Parkinson’s in 2024.

-The SSA considers Parkinson’s disease a disability when it interferes with your ability to work and hold a job.
+The Social Security Administration (SSA) considers Parkinson’s disease a disability when it interferes with your ability to work and hold a job.
 If you can prove that your Parkinson’s is severe enough that you can’t work, the SSA may approve you for monthly disability benefits.

-Parkinson’s can qualify at any stage if it keeps you from being able to work or hold a job.
+Parkinson’s can qualify at any stage if it prevents you from working or engaging in substantial gainful activity (SGA).
+SGA is the monthly income limit the Social Security Administration uses to determine whether you meet their definition of disability.
 While some stages of Parkinson’s disease may be more severe than others, every condition is unique.
+The five stages of Parkinson’s:

 Progressive supranuclear palsy